vadootvpeer/p2p-cdn-sdk-android/README.md

 A live web demo is available at https://api.peervadoo.com/test .
 Click on **Add new peer** to see the tech in action.
 You can change the existing url with your own m3u8 url.

+## Registration

+To get token for your application register from here https://api.peervadoo.com/register

+A token will be sent to your email id.
+Click on verification link in email to verify and start using the token.

 ## Features
 - Support live and VOD streams over HLS protocol(m3u8)
 - Support encrypted HLS stream